 Monday 5th February 2018 at The Alhambra Theatre, Bradford.

-Set in the 1950s and taking in Norma’s mansion on Sunset Boulevard, the Paramount Pictures lot and the general atmosphere of Hollywood, the production aims high in creating an over-arching sense of rich opulence while also hinting at the artifice of the settings with under-sized grand archways and minimal set pieces.
-It’s a complex design dance from Set and costume designer Colin Richmond; choice set pieces like Norma’s chaise and grand staircase offer a simple but effective marker of extravagance.
-Desmond’s costumes are brilliantly representative of her role as an ageing glamorous diva, standing out in the crowd via her feathers, deep dramatic shades and endlessly glittering outfits against the 50s A-lined pastel or vibrant primary coloured dresses of the youngsters.
-Those design features are pleasingly well conceived and the costumes in particular provide beautiful visuals.
+Set in the 1950s and taking in Norma’s mansion on Sunset Boulevard, the Paramount Pictures lot and the general atmosphere of Hollywood, the production aims high in creating an over-arching sense of opulence while also hinting at the artifice of the settings with under-sized grand archways and minimal set pieces.
+It’s a complex design dance from set and costume designer Colin Richmond.
+Choice pieces like Norma’s chaise and grand staircase offer a simple but effective marker of extravagance and Desmond’s costumes are brilliantly representative of her role as an ageing glamorous diva, standing out in the crowd via her feathers, deep dramatic shades and endlessly glittering outfits against the 50s A-lined pastel or vibrant primary coloured dresses of the youngsters.
+Those design features are very well conceived and the costumes in particular provide beautiful visuals.

-Other design strengths include Video Designer Douglas O’Connell’s weaving of some beautifully cinematic spells as the production uses projections rather heavily throughout; his videos are like instant ambience curators and offer layers of depth and flair when the production is in danger of appearing two dimensional.
+Other design strengths include Video Designer Douglas O’Connell’s projections which are used rather heavily throughout.
+His videos are like instant ambience curators and offer layers of depth and flair when the production is in danger of appearing two dimensional.
 Lighting Design from Ben Cracknell also casts some notable spells over the course of the production, with the lighting sequences for Desmond’s first cluster of musical moments being particularly impressive.
 As Desmond works her way through No More Wars, Once Upon a Time, With One Look, Salome and The Greatest Star of All, Cracknell’s lighting adds texture and drama.
-Lee Proud’s choreography allowed the ensemble to capture the bustle of Hollywood filming locations well, but there were some sequences which felt less than crisp and less than energised, which is a shame.
+Lee Proud’s choreography also allows the ensemble to capture the bustle of Hollywood filming locations well, but there are some sequences which feel less than crisp and less than energised.

 Now, this could well be an intended continuation of the sense of artifice created on the Paramount lot; Norma’s lack of distinction between reality and fallacy grows across the production, so perhaps transporting her across the stage like a mannequin in this way is some inspired choice rich with symbolism.
 I found it hugely distracting and entirely at odds with the indications of opulence Richmond achieves so well with set and costume designs.
-Add to this the fact that direction of Jones as Norma included distracting over-use of those stairs; going up just to come back down again, or getting half way up and returning.
-Had the stairs led directly to the hidden door, perhaps all the entrances would have had the same grand impact as the concept, but the stranded staircase is a surprisingly fatal flaw simply because of its prominence in so many scenes – an unfortunate lesson in how to break the spell!
-Another blurring of boundaries through designs also takes shape through cinematic sequences of car journeys – jarring with the narrative somewhat.
-If the real characters were taking real journeys, why the emphatically false half-cars, complete with wooden ends rather than any attempt at realism?
-I like the idea of toying with perceptions of life and art, but I don’t think it came off very well here.
+Add to this the fact that direction of Jones as Norma includes distracting over-use of those stairs – going up just to come straight back down again, or getting half way up and returning, and it’s not great viewing.
+Had the stairs led directly to the hidden door, perhaps all the entrances would have had the same grand impact as the concept, but the prominent use of that stranded staircase is an unfortunate demonstration of how to break a spell!

 Sunset Boulevard plays at Bradford’s Alhambra Theatre until February 10th before continuing its tour – you can get your tickets here.